Existence of God

 • Individual stars are unique.
 1 Corinthians 15:41.
 The sun has one kind of splendor, the moon another and the stars another; and star differs from star in splendor.

-These descriptions seem obvious today, thanks to modern space exploration, but they were written thousands of years ago by authors who lacked this knowledge.
+These descriptions are common knowledge today, thanks to modern space exploration, but they were written thousands of years ago by authors who lacked access to this information.

 Only God could have inspired multiple Bible writers to accurately describe these celestial features because, in their era of world history, only he knew the details of his creation.